 WordPress from Synology

-WordPress itself is frequently updated, but Synology refreshes its WordPress package only once or twice a year.
-As a result, you work with an outdated version most of the time.
+WordPress is frequently updated, but Synology refreshes its WordPress package only once or twice a year.
+As a result, you often work with an outdated version.
 Due to security risks, I recommend this option for use on your internal network only.

-Apart from security risks, an outdated version may limit you when installing plugins that require a later version.
-I experienced this myself and found it really annoying.
+Besides security risks, an outdated version may limit you when installing plugins requiring a later version.
+I experienced this myself and found it annoying.

-In contrast to the second option from WordPress.org, WordPress from Synology only let you install one WordPress website on your NAS.
+In contrast to the second option from WordPress.org, WordPress from Synology only lets you install one WordPress website on your NAS.

-If you want the easiest installation and configuration process and are fine with the limitations mentioned, the WordPress from Synology package is your best bet.
+If you want the most straightforward installation and configuration process and are okay with the limitations mentioned, the WordPress from Synology package is your best bet.

 WordPress from WordPress.org